josbeir/cakephp-docs-md/docs/5/en/controllers/components.md

 <div class="versionchanged">

 5.1.0
-Components are able to use [/development/dependency-injection](development/dependency-injection.md) to receive services.
+Components are able to use [Dependency Injection](../development/dependency-injection.md) to receive services.

 </div>